zhewenjddeng-personal/zhewenjddeng-personal.github.io/_portfolio/portfolio-1.md

 ## Project Overview

-The **ISOS-V3 Reverse Leakage Current Tracker** is designed to monitor the leakage current of solar cells or modules in the µA range under stress conditions of:
+The **ISOS-V3 Reverse Leakage Current Tracker** is designed to study the impact of various device stack components on the longer term durability of the perovskite modules.
+The system monitors the leakage current of solar cells or modules in the µA range under user-defined stress conditions.
+In this project, the stress conditions are:
 * **Environment:** 85% Relative Humidity (RH) and 85°C.
 * **Conditions:** Dark environment with negative open-circuit voltage (-Voc) bias.

-Users have the ability to vary the stress conditions as permitted by the limits of the testing equipments.

 ### Cost-Effective Scaling
 Off-of-the-shelf choices require expensive 4-quadrant source measuring units (SMUs) costing around **$6,000 per module**.
 (Can vary based on the supplier.)
 This system replaces that requirement with: